-Our assessments, observations and incidents reported on CPOMS indicated that pupil behaviour, well-being and mental health were significantly impacted last year, primarily due to Covid-19 related issues.
+Our assessments, observations and incidents reported on CPOMS indicated that pupil behaviour, well-being and mental health were significantly impacted during the Covid-19 pandemic.
 This was particularly acute for disadvantaged pupils.
-We used Pupil Premium funding to support well-being for all pupils and targeted interventions/therapies where required.
-We are building on that approach with the activities detailed in this plan.
+Interventions and therapies introduced during 2021-22 have begun to demonstrate success, however, activities introduced to address this challenge need more time to demonstrate progress and show impact.
+We will continue to build on the strategies introduced and detailed in this plan.
+New interventions can be found in the activities section above.